There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

-You can customise important details like your emergency contact person, age, blood type, allergies and medications which are important to the paramedics and doctors treating you.
+You can customize important details like your emergency contact person, age, blood type, allergies, and medications which are important to the paramedics and doctors treating you.

 35. Have A Saddle Bag

-At the minimum, you should have a spare tube and 2 tyre levers in your saddle bag.
-To have a peace of mind, carry a multitool, 2 spare tubes and a patch kit if you ride often on rough roads.
+At the minimum, you should have a spare tube and 2 tire levers in your saddlebag.
+Have peace of mind, carry a multitool, 2 spare tubes, and a patch kit if you often ride on rough roads.